thomas-compagnoni/iOthello/README.md

 ___An example___:

-- Suppose we have done 4 simulations and we want to see what are the possible states of the board at move 10. <br>
+- Suppose we have done 4 simulations and we want to see which are the possible states of the board at move 10. <br>

 $$
   \small X =